by Dr. Benjamin F. Chavis, Jr.

-(Dr. Benjamin F. Chavis, Jr. is president/CEO of the National Newspaper Publishers Association (NNPA) and executive producer/host of The Chavis Chronicles on PBS TV stations across the US and be reached at < firstname.lastname@example.org>.)
+(Dr. Benjamin F. Chavis, Jr. is president/CEO of the National Newspaper Publishers Association [NNPA] and is executive producer/host of The Chavis Chronicles on PBS TV stations throughout the U.S. and can be reached at <firstname.lastname@example.org>.)